GoogleChrome/web.dev/src/site/content/en/blog/share-like-a-native/index.md

 {% Aside %}
   Sharing is only half of the magic.
 Web apps can also be share targets meaning they can receive data, links, text, and files from other native or web apps.
-See the Web Share Target article for details on how to register as a share target.
+See the [Recieve shared data](https://web.dev/receive-shared-data/) for details on how to register as a share target.
 {% endAside %}

 ## Concepts and usage